-How PharmOut can help prepare your GMP Audit Response
+How PharmOut can help you prepare your regulatory audit response

-- Help you use appropriate risk assessment to support your GMP Audit Response
+- Help you use appropriate risk assessment to support your ISO, GCP, GMP or GLP Audit Response

-- Consult on what actions need to be taken to address each GMP deficiency
+- Consult on what actions need to be taken to address each deficiency

 - Help you write the response, ensuring that you adequately address each deficiency, but don’t provoke more questioning.